-- · continual and aggressive emotional outbursts

-- serious problems at school

-- preoccupation with the cyclone

-- intense anxiety or emotional difficulties.
+- · continual and aggressive emotional outbursts - serious problems at school - · preoccupation with the floods - · intense anxiety or emotional difficulties.

-A qualified mental health professional such as a psychologist can help such children and their parents or caregivers to understand and deal with the thoughts, feelings and behaviours associated with the trauma of a cyclone.
+A qualified mental health professional such as a psychologist can help such children and their parents or caregivers to understand and deal with the thoughts, feelings and behaviours associated with the distress of a flood.